ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .challenge}

 #### Pitfalls with structure generated automatically by ModeRNA.

-ModeRNA webserver inserts missing residies with the same residue sequence number (ResSeq) as the ResSeq of the residue preceding gap in the template.
-It uses insertion code (iCode) to differentiate inserted res.
-For example if residues 6-8 are missing they all will be assigned ResSeq 5 and iCode A, B, C. It is not possible to renumber residues in ModeRNA web server automatically, and it is not possible to change model chainID (it is always A).
-So you will need to take care of residue numbering and renaming chain D manually.
+ModeRNA webserver inserts missing residues with the same residue number as the residue preceding gap.
+It uses an insertion code (iCode) to differentiate inserted residues.
+For example, if residues 6-8 are missing, the program will insert them as residues 5A, 5B, 5C.
+It is not possible to instruct ModeRNA webserver to renumber residues, and it is not possible to change model chainID either.
+So you will need to take care of residue numbering and renaming chains manually.

 **References:**
 1. [ModeRNA: a tool for comparative modeling of RNA 3D structure](https://doi.org/10.1093/nar/gkq1320)